5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 Road safety Italy / your country

-You should definitely also consider Lucca as one of your day trips from Florence.
-If you continue by train from Montecatini in direction of Viareggio, you will arrive in Lucca within half an hour.
-From Florence the trip is 1 hour and 20 minutes if you catch the right train without any changes.
-From Lucca Station you can easily walk to the old town of Lucca, situated within the massive stone walls.
+You must also consider Lucca for one of your day trips from Florence.
+If you continue by train from Montecatini in the direction of Viareggio, you will arrive in Lucca within half an hour.
+From Florence, the trip is 1 hour and 20 minutes if you catch the right train without any changes.
+From Lucca Station, you can easily walk to the old town of Lucca, situated within the massive stone walls.

-For your day trip you may alternatively want to take a bus from Florence to Lucca.
+You may alternatively want to take a bus from Florence to Lucca for your day trip.
 View timetable and fares for the busradar.com

 The town walls are 12 metres (40 feet) high and around 30 metres (100 feet) at their thickest points at the impressive town gates.
-You can enter the old town through the gates or through amazing tunnels in the walls.
-The town walls were constructed by Flemish people between 1504 and 1645 to protect the town.
-During the 19th century Napoleon’s sister, Maria Luigia of Bourbon, turned the fortifications into a public garden.
+You can enter the old town through the gates or amazing tunnels in the walls.
+The town walls were constructed by Flemish people between 1504 and 1645 to protect the citizens.
+During the 19th century, Napoleon’s sister, Maria Luigia of Bourbon, turned the fortifications into a public garden.

 Enter the Duomo in the Piazza San Martino.
 The Cathedral was initiated in the 11th century and was again redesigned in the Gothic style during the 14th century Renaissance.
-It features stunning architecture and an only half finished bell tower, the campanile, as well as a marble façade of white, red and green marble.
+It features stunning architecture, an only half-finished bell tower, the campanile, and a marble façade of white, red and green marble.
 All columns on the façade are different since it is the mix of all the contributions in an architectural competition back in time.
-The Cathedral has a beautiful inside and keeps in the nave a small shrine with the Holy Face of Lucca, the most precious relic in Lucca, in Italian the Volto Santo di Lucca.
-The Cathedral is a real gem which you definitely should find time to visit!
+The Cathedral has a beautiful inside and keeps in the nave a small shrine with the Holy Face of Lucca, the most precious relic in Lucca, in Italian: the Volto Santo di Lucca.
+The Cathedral is a real gem, which you definitely should find time to visit!

-Once a Roman amphitheatre, the elliptical square is still surrounded by the original medieval buildings in the shade of yellow, cream and orange, dotted with green shutters.
-It used to be the scene of both brutal gladiator games and cheerful spectacles.
+Once a Roman amphitheatre, the elliptical square is still surrounded by the original medieval buildings in the shades of yellow, cream and orange, dotted with green shutters.
+It used to be the scene of brutal gladiator games and cheerful spectacles.

-Later on it was fortified, and the arch openings were closed such that the square was in general no longer easily accessible.
-It also became a powder magazine and a salt store, as well as many other things.
+Later on, it was fortified, and the arch openings were closed, so the square was no longer easily accessible.
+It also became a powder magazine, a salt store, and many other things.

-Today, the ambiance on the square is lively with plentiful cafés and restaurants offering outdoor seating.
-It is really the heart of Lucca and a must-see while you are here!
+Today, the ambience on the square is lively, with plentiful cafés and restaurants offering outdoor seating.
+It is the heart of Lucca and a must-see while you are here!
 Take in the square from one of the enticing restaurants or cafés.

-One of the very special places in Lucca is the Torre Guinigi rising way above all other surrounding buildings.
-It is one among numerous towers in Lucca – but it remarkably stands out featuring a rooftop oak tree garden!
-With its 45 metres’ height (148 feet), it is clearly visible above the other roofs.
-It is one of the original medieval towers, belonging to private families, which has not been destroyed throughout the years.
-The Guinigi family initiated the construction of family towers already in the 14th century – and today even a street in Lucca is named after the family – the Via Guinigi.
+One of the unique places in Lucca is the Torre Guinigi, rising way above all surrounding buildings.
+It is one among numerous towers in Lucca – but it remarkably stands out, featuring a rooftop oak tree garden!
+Its 45-metre height (148 feet) makes it visible above the other roofs.
+It is one of the original medieval towers belonging to private families, which has not been destroyed.
+The Guinigi family initiated the construction of family towers in the 14th century – and today even a street in Lucca is named after the family – the Via Guinigi.

 If you come to Lucca at the right time of the year, you may experience the summer festival in July or the Lucca Comics & Games in autumn (usually October/November).
 It is a major cosplaying event where people dress up in the costumes of their favourite comics characters and where cartoons surprisingly come to life in the quaint medieval setting.

-Instead of doing the trip as one of your day trips from Florence, you may of course consider getting a hotel here to stay a bit longer in this charming spot in Tuscany.
+Instead of taking the trip as one of your day trips from Florence, you may consider getting a hotel to stay a bit longer in this charming spot in Tuscany.

-Il Duomo, the Cathedral, is the black and white icon of Siena.
-In accordance with the legend, black and white have always been the city’s colours.
+Il Duomo, the Cathedral, is the black-and-white icon of Siena.
+By the legend, black and white have always been the city’s colours.
 They symbolise the black and white horses belonging to Siena’s two founders, Senius and Aschius.

 According to the myth, the fabled duo Senius and Aschius were Siena’s founders.
-The myth is highly intertwined with the mythology related to the foundation of Rome by the siblings Romulus and Remus, since Senius and Aschius are said to be sons of Remus.
-In this way Siena’s emblem has become the famous wolf that suckled the two boys.
-A statue of the wolf stands on a column in front of the Cathedral.
+The myth is highly intertwined with the mythology related to the foundation of Rome by the siblings Romulus and Remus since Senius and Aschius are said to be sons of Remus.
+In this way, Siena’s emblem has become the famous wolf that suckled the two boys.
+A wolf statue stands on a column in front of the Cathedral.

 It is easy to reach Siena from Florence on one of your day trips in Tuscany.
-You can go to Siena from Firenze Santa Maria Novella train station by train in 1 hour 30 minutes.
-From Siena Station you can walk to Piazza del Campo in about 20-25 minutes.
-You may also want to jump on a city bus from the station to the city centre.
+You can go to Siena from Firenze Santa Maria Novella by train in 1 hour 30 minutes.
+The walk to Piazza del Campo is about 20-25 minutes from the train station – or you can jump on a city bus.

-Alternatively, you may for your day trip opt to go from Florence to Siena by bus.
-In Florence buses leave from the bus terminal, Via Santa Caterina da Siena, near the Firenze Santa Maria Novella train station.
-Depending on taking a Rapida or Ordinaria bus it will take between 1 hour 15 minutes and 1 hour 30 minutes.
+Alternatively, the day trip from Florence to Siena can be done by bus.
+In Florence, buses depart from the terminal, Via Santa Caterina da Siena, near the Firenze Santa Maria Novella train station.
+Depending on taking a Rapida or an Ordinaria bus, it will take between 1 hour 15 minutes and 1 hour 30 minutes.

 The Piazza del Campo is Siena’s heart and the world-famous medieval square from before the 13th century, set on sloping ground at the meeting point of 3 hillside communities.
 Initially, it was a marketplace.
-It was designed in fishbone-patterned red brick, interrupted by 8 lines of travertine, dividing the shell-shaped square into 9 sections.
-Each section would represent one of The Nine (Governo dei Nove) who ruled Siena back in medieval times.
+It was designed in fishbone-patterned red brick, interrupted by eight lines of travertine dividing the shell-shaped square into nine sections.
+Each section would represent one of The Nine (Governo dei Nove) who ruled Siena in medieval times.

-Moreover, this piazza flanked by the beautiful Palazzo Pubblico is the site for the biannual Palio di Siena where riders and horses compete in a most spectacular discipline doing 3 laps around the earth-filled square.
+Moreover, this piazza flanked by the beautiful Palazzo Pubblico is the site for the biannual Palio di Siena, where riders and horses compete in a most spectacular discipline, doing three laps around the earth-filled square.
 The race is a real crowd-puller which attracts people from near and far.
 Ten horses and jockeys riding bareback symbolise 10 of Siena’s city wards and the competition between them.

-At the side of the Piazza del Campo you will find Fonte Gaia, inaugurated in 1346.
-There was great satisfaction that fresh water was now being conveyed to the piazza.
-As a result of this, the fountain was named ‘Gaia’ (meaning joyful).
-It was created in a style that had at the same time Gothic and Renaissance elements.
-It was later decorated with reliefs by a local sculptor Jacopo della Quercia (1374-1438).
+At the side of the Piazza del Campo, you will find Fonte Gaia, inaugurated in 1346.
+There was great satisfaction that fresh water was conveyed to the piazza.
+As a result, the fountain was named ‘Gaia’ (meaning joyful).
+It was created in a style that had both Gothic and Renaissance elements.
+It was later decorated with reliefs by a local sculptor, Jacopo della Quercia (1374-1438).

 The Sienese have always admired it as a work of art of rare beauty.
 However, the original piece of work by Jacopo della Quercia is now on display in the old Ospedale di St. Maria della Scala.
 Anyway, still today, people flock to see the beautiful fountain in the heart of Siena.

 Meander through the narrow streets and discover fascinating details from the city’s medieval past.
 There is a reason why Siena is declared a UNESCO World Heritage Site.
-Only few places in the whole of Italy have such a uniqueness of medieval ambiance and gems as Siena.
-On every new street corner you get yet another glimpse of an authentic picture-postcard setting.
-It is one of the best preserved medieval towns in Tuscany – definitely worthy of a day trip from Florence.
+Only a few places in Italy have such a uniqueness of medieval ambience and gems as Siena.
+On every new street corner, you get yet another glimpse of an authentic picture-postcard setting.
+It is one of the best preserved medieval towns in Tuscany – worthy of a day trip from Florence.

 Find your way to the Duomo (completed in 1264) – the cathedral with the characteristic black and white campanile, Siena’s colours – a construction of paramount importance to Siena.
 The facade is an Italian Gothic masterpiece by Giovanni Pisano.
 The Cathedral is a construction of red, green and white marble inlay.
-As a symbol of Siena the mythic she-wolf statue is overlooking the square in front of the Cathedral.
+As a symbol of Siena, the mythic she-wolf statue overlooks the square in front of the Cathedral.

-In the Piccolómini Library housing 15th century musical manuscripts, impressive coloured frescoes adorn the walls and the ceiling painted in the beginning of the 16th century by Pinturicchio.
-Also the Baptistery and the Crypt deserve a visit.
+In the Piccolómini Library, housing 15th-century musical manuscripts, impressive coloured frescoes adorn the walls and the ceiling painted at the beginning of the 16th century by Pinturicchio.
+Also, the Baptistery and the Crypt deserve a visit.

-The city tower, Torre del Mangia is the highest tower (102 m / 335 ft) in Tuscany, located in Siena’s Piazza del Campo, adjacent to the town hall, Palazzo Pubblico.
-It was built in 1338-1348 and was at the time one of the tallest secular towers in Italy.
-The tower had the same height as Siena Cathedral – a sign that the church and the state were equal at that time!
+The city tower, Torre del Mangia, is the highest (102 m / 335 ft) in Tuscany, located in Siena’s Piazza del Campo, adjacent to the town hall, Palazzo Pubblico.
+It was built in 1338-1348 and was, at the time, one of the tallest secular towers in Italy.
+The tower was the same height as Siena Cathedral – a sign that the church and the state were equal!
 After climbing the 400 steps, the views of Siena are fabulous from the top!

-The bell tower next to the church has its own history.
-Its height was in 1798 reduced due to an earthquake.
+The bell tower next to the church has its history.
+In 1798, its height was reduced due to an earthquake.

-Instead of doing the trip as just one of your day trips from Florence, you could also book a hotel here for a couple of days to have more time to explore Siena and this part of Tuscany.
+Instead of planning the trip as one of your day trips from Florence, you could also book a hotel here for a couple of days to have more time to explore Siena and this part of Tuscany.

-From the walled town of San Gimignano 14 medieval towers rise towards the sky.
+From the walled town of San Gimignano, 14 medieval towers rise towards the sky.
 They were raised by prominent families to show their wealth and position in society.
 The town obtained status as independent in 1199.
 Merchants and noble families competed to build the tallest tower houses in San Gimignano.
-However, the Bishop and Town Council had to enforce a law that restricted the height of the towers.
+However, the Bishop and Town Council had to enforce a law restricting the height of the towers.
 No tower could exceed the Town Hall tower in height.

-San Gimignano used to be conveniently located along the pilgrim trail, Via Francigena, to Rome, and therefore loads of pilgrims came to the small hillside community.
-It thrived for many years – right until the plague arrived in 1348 and drastically reduced the population.
-It led to a weakening of the small town and its economy – and eventually, after 1353, it came under Florentine control.
+San Gimignano has always been conveniently located along the pilgrim trail, Via Francigena, to Rome.
+Therefore, a plethora of pilgrims came to the small hillside community.
+San Gimignano was a thriving place for many years – until the plague arrived in 1348 and drastically reduced the population.
+It weakened the small town and its economy – and eventually, after 1353, it came under Florentine control.

-You should definitely also consider San Gimignano in Tuscany for one of your day trips from Florence.
-There is a direct train connection from Firenze Santa Maria Novella to Poggibonsi-San Gimignano which takes slightly more than an hour if you catch the connection without any changes.
-From the station you can either take the bus or a taxi the short distance to San Gimignano.
+You must also consider San Gimignano in Tuscany for one of your day trips from Florence.
+There is a direct train connection from Firenze Santa Maria Novella to Poggibonsi-San Gimignano, which takes slightly more than an hour if you catch the connection without any changes.
+You can take the bus or a taxi from the station to San Gimignano.

-Alternatively, for your day trip you can also travel from Florence to San Gimignano by taking the bus from Florence bus station (next to the train station, Via Santa Caterina da Siena) to Poggibonsi where you will again change bus (likely the bus # 130 – but check up on it just to be sure) for the last stretch of road to San Gimignano.
+Alternatively, you could consider a bus for your day trip to San Gimignano.
+You can travel from Florence to San Gimignano by taking the bus from Florence bus station (next to the train station, Via Santa Caterina da Siena) to Poggibonsi, where you will again change bus (likely the bus # 130 – but check up on it just to be sure) for the last stretch of road to San Gimignano.
 The advantage of taking the bus is that you will not need to buy both a train and a bus ticket, but will do with a bus ticket.

-Take a self-guided walking tour round the walled city.
-It is absolutely unique with preserved medieval urban structures of streets, squares, fountains, palaces and a multitude of towers against the horizon.
-Since 1990 it is a UNESCO World Heritage Site.
-Discover the two central squares, Piazza del Duomo, with 3 towers directly located on the square and Piazza della Cisterna.
+Take a self-guided walking tour around the walled city.
+It is unique with preserved medieval urban structures of streets, squares, fountains, palaces and a collection of towers against the horizon.
+Since 1990, it has been a UNESCO World Heritage Site.
+Discover the two central squares, Piazza del Duomo, with three towers directly located on the square and Piazza della Cisterna.
 The latter is a fine triangular plaza with an ancient octagonal well (the word Cisterna comes from this well) and towers like the Tower of Pellari Palace and Ardighelli Tower (Devil Tower).

-Visit the Pinacoteca inside the Town Hall which is part of the Civic Museum (together with Palazzo Comunale and Torre Grossa).
-It displays masterpieces from the artistic history in San Gimignano – everything from the Florentine style and Sienese period to Renaissance works.
+Visit the Pinacoteca inside the Town Hall, which is part of the Civic Museum (together with Palazzo Comunale and Torre Grossa).
+It displays masterpieces from the artistic history of San Gimignano – everything from the Florentine style and Sienese period to Renaissance works.

-The Town Hall itself is an interesting and beautiful construction from the end of the 13th century.
+The Town Hall is a fascinating and beautiful construction from the end of the 13th century.

 Torre Grossa is the highest tower in San Gimignano (54 m / 177 ft) from around 1300.
-It is located on the Piazza del Duomo next to the Town Hall.
-From the top you will get the most spectacular views of the surrounding Elsa Valley and landscape.
+It is on the Piazza del Duomo next to the Town Hall.
+You will get the most spectacular views of the surrounding Elsa Valley and the landscape from the top.

 Torre dei Cugnanesi is also centrally located just behind the Piazza della Cisterna at the intersection of Via di San Giovanni and Via del Quercecchio.
 It is one of the highest towers in San Gimignano from the 13th century.
-It had together with the impressive Palazzo Cugnanesi a defending function and was part of the old gate, the Becci Arch.
-In this way it differs a bit from the other towers in town.
+It had, in combination with the impressive Palazzo Cugnanesi, a defending function and was part of the old gate, the Becci Arch.
+In this way, it slightly differs from the other towers in town.

 No visit to San Gimignano without visiting the Duomo with three naves and outstanding artwork.
 The Cathedral, the Duomo or Basilica Collegiata di Santa Maria Assunta from 1148 features magnificent and impressive frescoes in Florentine style.
 It was remodelled in its present form in the 13th century.
 As also known from the Duomo in Siena, the interior decor is alternating black and white marble.
 These are the colours of Siena.
 There is gold, red and white as well in the decoration of the arches.

-Instead of just doing the trip as one of your day trips from Florence, why not stay in a hotel here to get more time?
+Instead of planning the trip as one of several day trips from Florence, why not stay in a hotel here to get more time?

 < Volterra is an ancient Etruscan town, probably the first Etruscan metropolis, located in the core of Tuscany on top of a naturally defended hilltop.
-It is an important Tuscan town, featuring both medieval, Medicean and Grand-ducal local history - and unarguably one of the most intriguing and beautiful Tuscan towns today.
-Volterra is surprisingly free of the throngs of tourists to be found in the nearby San Gimignano.
+It is an important Tuscan town, having medieval, Medicean and Grand-ducal local history - and unarguably one of the most intriguing and beautiful Tuscan towns today.
+Volterra is surprisingly free of the hoards of tourists to be found in the nearby San Gimignano.

-Going from Florence to Volterra is most easily done by car, so if you haven’t already got a car available, a rental car is the best option for the day trip.
+Going from Florence to Volterra is most easily done by car, and if you aren’t already travelling by car, a rental car is the best option for the day trip.
 You will be driving through an amazingly scenic hillside landscape on your way to the Etruscan hilltop town of medieval military architecture and Roman rule.

-Enjoy the stunnings views from the 7 km (4.5 miles) long and unapproachable fortification walls of the valleys of Era and Cecina.
-From the peak you have a scenic view of the surrounding landscape and you might even be as lucky as to catch a surprising glimpse of the Mediterranean on the horizon.
+Enjoy the stunning views from the 7 km (4.5 miles) long and unapproachable fortification walls of the valleys of Era and Cecina.
+From the peak, you have a scenic view of the surrounding landscape, and you might even be as lucky as to catch a surprising glimpse of the Mediterranean on the horizon.

 Enter the ancient town on the other side of the enclosure.
 The Etruscan gate at Via Porta all’Arco is probably considered the most important historical site in Volterra.
-At this gate you enter the town of Volterra through the old town wall.
-The Roman arch is rich in history since there are also medieval remains around it, as well as three sculpted heads (notably lion-heads) dating back to the fourth or third centuries BC.
+You enter the town of Volterra through the old town wall at this gate.
+The Roman arch is rich in history since there are also medieval remains around it and three sculpted heads (notably lion-heads) dating back to the fourth or third centuries BC.

 Continue to the Piazza dei Priori with the town hall of the same name (Palazzo dei Priori) from 1208.
-It is the oldest civic building in all Tuscany and probably an example for the Palazzo Vecchio in Florence!
-It used to be the residence of the presiding priors, right until the Medici conquered Volterra in 1472.
+It is the oldest civic building in Tuscany and probably an example for the Palazzo Vecchio in Florence!
+It was the residence of the presiding priors right until the Medici conquered Volterra in 1472.
 You may even climb the Palazzo tower to get a magnificent view of Volterra.

-Right behind the Palazzo dei Priori you will find the Duomo, the delightful cathedral, the Cathedral of Santa Maria Assunta.
-It is a 12th century Romanesque church, characterised by a beautiful portal, an impressive rose window, as well as intriguing interior decorations.
-The cathedral was rebuilt in 1117 after an earthquake that destroyed large parts of Volterra.
+Right behind the Palazzo dei Priori, you will find the Duomo, the delightful Cathedral of Santa Maria Assunta.
+It is a 12th-century Romanesque church, characterised by a beautiful portal, an impressive rose window, and intriguing interior decorations.
+The Cathedral was rebuilt in 1117 after an earthquake, destroying large parts of Volterra.

 Just in front of the Cathedral, you will spot the fine octagonal Baptistery of San Giovanni from the 13th century, also a landmark in Volterra.

-The ingenious Etruscans produced decorative works of art where they exploited the abundant natural mineral resources found in the area.
+The ingenious Etruscans produced decorative works of art, exploiting the abundant natural mineral resources in the area.
 They used the alabaster to make sarcophagi and cinerary urns to bury their dead.

-Still today, the craftsmen are creative in their use of the minerals and produce all kinds of alabaster products which they sell in the local shops.
-Pop into some of the small shops to find an alabaster souvenir or two – among olive wood products, Tuscan wine and truffles.
-You may even go to visit one of the artists working in his studio to see the creation process.
-Visit for instance the alabaster workshop ‘The Alab’Arte’ at Via Orti Sant’Agostino.
+Still today, the craftsmen are creative in their use of the minerals and produce all kinds of alabaster products sold in the local shops.
+Pop into the small shops to find an alabaster souvenir – among olive wood products, Tuscan wine and truffles.
+You may even visit one of the artists working in his studio to see the creation process, for instance, the alabaster workshop ‘The Alab’Arte’ at Via Orti Sant’Agostino.

-As a real gem Volterra features an outstanding museum.
+As a real gem, Volterra features an outstanding museum.
 The Etruscan Guarnacci Museum contains a magnificent collection of tombs, urns and alabaster sarcophagi found in Volterra from the Etruscan era.
-It was a burial tradition to place the ashes in a cinerary urn inside a sarcophagus.
-The museum presents absolutely phenomenal examples of such tombs and sarcophagi on the ground floor.
+A burial tradition was to place the ashes in a cinerary urn inside a sarcophagus.
+The museum presents phenomenal examples of such tombs and sarcophagi on the ground floor.

-The museum is really brilliant to get an impression of ancient Etruscan life!
+The museum is brilliant to get an impression of ancient Etruscan life!

 (closes early in winter.
 Check the hours)

-A fine Roman Theatre dating from the first century AD can be accessed via Porta San Francesco.
+A fine Roman Theatre, dating from the first century AD, can be accessed via Porta San Francesco.
 You will see 19 tiers of seating ingeniously built into the hill and an orchestra pit.
-Moreover, there are two stories supported by marble columns that still stand.
+Moreover, two stories, supported by marble columns, still stand.

-Volterra has still many traces from the early Etruscan settlements and the later Roman rule.
-From the 9th century BC Etruscan settlements dominated the area.
-A real Etruscan acropolis is located inside the local Enrico Fiumi Archaeological park.
+Volterra has many traces from the early Etruscan settlements and the later Roman rule.
+From the 9th century BC, Etruscan settlements dominated the area.
+An authentic Etruscan acropolis is inside the local Enrico Fiumi Archaeological Park.
 The excavations of the acropolis began in 1926 and revealed both baths, a cistern, a plumbing system and two temples with a podium and a colonnade.

 Instead of planning the trip to Volterra as one of your day trips from Florence, you could also opt to stay longer and book a hotel here.